sipstack/www/src_content/resources/blog/20221220-the-growing-risk-of-SMS-Scams/content.md

 ## Common Examples of Smishing

-1. Delivery scams: Text messages that say they are from a common delivery service like FedEx or Amazon, claiming that there is some issue with the recipient’s delivery.
-Delivery scams are especially prevalent during the holidays https://www.sipstack.com/resources/blog/ho-ho-holiday-scams when online shopping ramps up.
+1. **Delivery scams**: Text messages that say they are from a common delivery service like FedEx or Amazon, claiming that there is some issue with the recipient’s delivery.
+Delivery scams are especially prevalent during the [holidays](https://www.sipstack.com/resources/blog/ho-ho-holiday-scams) when online shopping ramps up.

-2. Banking scams: Text messages that say they are from the recipient’s bank or other financial institution, such as PayPal, claiming that there is some issue with their account.
+2. **Banking scams**: Text messages that say they are from the recipient’s bank or other financial institution, such as PayPal, claiming that there is some issue with their account.

-3. Personal contact: Text messages claiming they are sent from somebody the recipient knows, or in some cases, a friend of a friend.
-These may be sent with a local number using Caller-ID Spoofing https://www.sipstack.com/resources/knowledge-base/general/what-is-call-spoofing to trick the recipient.
+3. **Personal contacts**: Text messages claiming they are sent from somebody the recipient knows, or in some cases, a friend of a friend.
+These may be sent with a local number using [Caller-ID Spoofing](https://www.sipstack.com/resources/knowledge-base/general/what-is-call-spoofing) to trick the recipient.

-4. Rewards and Promotions: Text messages that tempt the recipient to click a link by claiming they have won some kind of reward or promotion.
+4. **Rewards and Promotions**: Text messages that tempt the recipient to click a link by claiming they have won some kind of reward or promotion.

 ## Some Quick SMS Stats